Vehicle crashes into home after shooting in Miramar

 MIRAMAR, FLA.
-(WSVN) - A vehicle crashes into home after a shooting took place in Miramar.
+(WSVN) - A vehicle crashed into home following a shooting in a Miramar neighborhood, police said.

-The incident occurred near Southwest 68th Avenue and 35th Court Saturday night.
+The incident occurred in the area of Southwest 68th Avenue and 35th Court, Saturday night.

+According to investigators, the victim was on his way to a liquor store when a dark vehicle started following him.

-He tried running away, but lost control and crashed into a home located around the 6800 block of Southwest 35th Court.
+He tried to drive away, but lost control and crashed into a nearby home.

 There was damage to the vehicle from projectiles.